List of criminal organizations in DC Comics: Cult of Barbathos

-A Cult in the worship of the bat demon Barbathos, its membership included founding father Thomas Jefferson.
+A Cult in the worship of the bat demon Barbatos, its membership included founding father Thomas Jefferson.
 Later, it was revealed Barbathos (now Barbatos) was the Hyper-Adapter, a product of Apokolips, and Thomas Wayne was part of the cult.
 After making a pact with Barbatos, Wayne became Dr. Simon Hurt.

 Cult of the Bat

 Founded by Jason Todd (Lord Robin) in a future Gotham without a Batman, the Cult of the Bat includes the Joker and Holly Robinson.

 Cult of the Blood Red Moon

 Vampire coven of Mary, Queen of Blood.

 Cult of the Unwritten Book

 First appearing in Doom Patrol #31, the Cult of the Unwritten Book is a religious order that is dedicated to the annihilation of the universe by summoning an entity called the Decreator.

 Cult of the Unwritten Book in other media

 The Cult of the Unwritten Book appears in Doom Patrol.